tuwukee/jiggler/README.md

 # jiggler
 Background job processor based on Socketry Async

-Jiggler is a [Sidekiq](https://github.com/mperham/sidekiq)-inspired background job processor using [Socketry Async](https://github.com/socketry/async).
+Jiggler is a [Sidekiq](https://github.com/mperham/sidekiq)-inspired background job processor using [Socketry Async](https://github.com/socketry/async) and [Optimized JSON](https://github.com/ohler55/oj).
 It uses fibers to processes jobs, making context switching lightweight and efficient.
 Requires Ruby 3+, Redis 6+.

 NOTE: Altrough some performance results may look interesting, it's absolutly not recommended to switch to it from well-tested stable solutions. \